andriy-zaretskyy/PLister/README.md

 **Usage manual**

-*   Install the application (apk is located at PLister\PLister-PLister.apk)
 *   Take a photo of your hand-written text (paper, white boarad or black board).
 *   PLEASE NOTE: ONLY PORTRAIT IMAGES ARE SUPPORTED!
 *   Open the application